Those Were the Lesbians

 “You didn’t see any lesbians?”
 She couldn’t stop laughing.
 I was embarrassed and didn’t know what to say.

 “You’re so funny!
-Those big fat guys, the guys blowing smoke rings around the pool table.
+Those big fat guys, the bartender, the guys blowing smoke rings around the pool table.
 You saw them.”

 “Yes.”